Chicoutimi-Saguenay (provincial electoral district)

 Chicoutimi-Saguenay (or Chicoutimi et Saguenay) was a former provincial electoral district in the province of Quebec, Canada.

 It was created for the 1867 election (and an electoral district of that name existed earlier in the Legislative Assembly of the Province of Canada).
 Its final election was in 1908.
-It disappeared in the 1912 election and its successor electoral districts were Charlevoix—Saguenay, Chicoutimi, and Lac-Saint-Jean.
+It disappeared in the 1912 election, when it was split into Charlevoix—Saguenay and Chicoutimi.